+- 1.1 SUMMARY

+- A. Section Includes:

+- 1. Wood blocking and nailers.

+- 2. Plywood backing panels.

+- 1.2 ACTION SUBMITTALS

+- A. Product Data: For each type of process and factory-fabricated product.

+- 1.3 INFORMATIONAL SUBMITTALS

+- A. Evaluation Reports: For the following, from ICC-ES:1.
+Fire-retardant-treated wood.

+- PART 2 PRODUCTS

-2.3 FIRE-RETARDANT-TREATED MATERIALS
+- 2.1 FIRE-RETARDANT-TREATED MATERIALS

-A. Fire-Retardant-Treated Lumber and Plywood by Pressure Process: Products with a flame-spread index of 25 or less when tested according to ASTM E 84, and with no evidence of significant progressive combustion when the test is extended an additional 20 minutes, and with the flame front not extending more than 10.5 feet beyond the centerline of the burners at any time during the test.
+- A. Fire-Retardant-Treated Lumber and Plywood by Pressure Process: Products with a flamespread index of 25 or less when tested according to ASTM E 84, and with no evidence of significant progressive combustion when the test is extended an additional 20 minutes, and with the flame front not extending more than 10.5 feet beyond the centerline of the burners at any time during the test.

 - 1. Interior Type A: Treated materials shall have a moisture content of 28 percent or less when tested according to ASTM D 3201 at 92 percent relative humidity.
-Use where exterior type is not indicated. - B. Kiln-dry lumber after treatment to a maximum moisture content of 19 percent.
-Kiln-dry plywood after treatment to a maximum moisture content of 15 percent. - C. Identify fire-retardant-treated wood with appropriate classification marking of qualified testing agency. - D. Application: Treat items indicated on Drawings, and the following: - 1.
-Concealed blocking. - 2.
-Plywood backing panels.
+Use where exterior type is not indicated.

+- B. Kiln-dry lumber after treatment to a maximum moisture content of 19 percent.
+Kiln-dry plywood after treatment to a maximum moisture content of 15 percent.

+- C. Identify fire-retardant-treated wood with appropriate classification marking of qualified testing agency.

+- D. Application: Treat items indicated on Drawings, and the following:

+- 1. Concealed blocking.

+- 2. Plywood backing panels.

-2.4 PLYWOOD BACKING PANELS
+- 2.2 PLYWOOD BACKING PANELS

-A. Equipment Backing Panels: Plywood, DOC PS 1, Exposure 1, C-D Plugged, fire-retardant treated, in thickness indicated or, if not indicated, not less than 3/4-inch nominal thickness.
+- A. Equipment Backing Panels: Plywood, DOC PS 1, Exposure 1, C-D Plugged, fire-retardant treated, in thickness indicated or, if not indicated, not less than 1/2-inch nominal thickness.